Lakis Papaioannou

-Career

 Club career

 Papaioannou began playing football with the youth sides of A.O.
 Katerinis and then Pierikos.
 In 1973, he made his senior debut for Pierikos in Beta Ethniki.
 Papaioannou helped Pierikos to gain its promotion to the Alpha Ethniki in 1975, and played for the club until 1979 when it was relegated to the regional leagues.
-Alpha Ethniki side Iraklis Thessaloniki F.C. signed Papaioannou in 1979, and would play for Iraklis until city rivals PAOK F.C. signed him in 1986.
+Alpha Ethniki side Iraklis signed Papaioannou in 1979 and played for Iraklis until city rivals PAOK signed him in 1986.

 Papaioannou helped PAOK to consecutive second-place finishes in the league, and then joined PAS Giannina in 1988.
 His finished his career with APS Patrai in 1992.
 In total Papaioannou made over 500 appearances in the Greek first and second divisions.

-International
+International career

-Papaioannou made 38 appearances and scored two goals for the Greece national football team from 1977 to 1987.
+Papaioannou made 38 appearances and scored two goals for Greece from 1977 to 1987.
 He made his debut as a second-half substitute in a 6–1 friendly defeat to Romania on 21 September 1977.

-Post retirement
+Post-retirement

-After he retired from playing, Papaioannou became a football scout.
+After Papaioannou retired from playing, he became a football scout.
 He led the scouting and recruiting efforts for Arsenal F.C.'s new elite football academy in Loutraki.